DCAN-Labs/nda-abcd-collection-3165/docs/derivatives.md

 # Derivatives

-Note: Clicking any link within the readthedocs site will not open a new web browser tab.
-If you want to keep your docs open, either middle-click or right-click and choose open in new tab for the links you would like to follow.

----

 ## 1. About this Document

 This document reports and describes the derivative files containing processed data that are in the `abcd-hcp-pipeline` and `freesurfer-5.3.0-HCP` derivative folders from the ABCC.
 All BIDS derivative record data types within this document are written in `monospace` font.
 They are prefaced by their short names.
 References for other derivatives from pipelines like: